a-teshome/NovaTech-Electronics/README.md

 <img width="1000" height="200" alt="image" src="https://github.com/user-attachments/assets/f24bb623-c9a7-4f60-b225-c4decda88e41">

 ## About Us
-Tech-E-Suite Electronics is a premier global e-commerce retailer specializing in high-demand consumer electronics and accessories.
-Since our launch in late 2018, we have quickly emerged as an industry leader by providing customers worldwide with a seamless and secure shopping experience through our intuitive website and user-friendly mobile app.
-We proudly offer a selection of the latest electronic products from prestigious brands like Apple, Samsung, and ThinkPad.
-Leveraging advanced data analytics, targeted email marketing, sophisticated SEO strategies, and thoughtfully curated affiliate partnerships, we cultivate and sustain a loyal global customer base.
+Tech-E-Suite Electronics is a global ecommerce leader specializing in premium consumer electronics and accessories.
+Since our launch in late 2018, we have built a loyal international customer base through a seamless and secure digital shopping experience and a curated catalog of top brands like Apple, Samsung, and ThinkPad.
+Our rapir growth has been fueled by data-driven decision-making, targeted email marketing, SEO strategy, and affiliate partnerships.
+> **Where possible, include data analyst lingo**

-## Business Request
+## Stakeholder Request
 The leadership team requested an analysis to support an upcoming company-wide town hall, seeking insights into 2019-2022 order trends.
-The analysis categorizes findings into **pre-pandemic (2019)**, **peak-pandemic (2020)**, and **post-pandemic (2021-2022)** consumer purchasing behaviors and market shifts.
-Examining these trends in the context of these distinct periods will enable Tech-E-Suite to strategically target revenue growth, enhance customer retention, optimize the loyalty program, reduce refund-related costs, anticipate future market conditions, and effectively adapt to evolving consumer preferences as the market normalizes.
 Specifically, the analysis addresses:
-- **Revenue and growth trends**: Yearly and monthly trends in revenue, average order value (AOV), and order volumes.
+- **Revenue and growth trends**: Yearly and monthly performance of sales revenue, average order value (AOV), and order volume.
-- **Product and regional segmentation**: Evaluation of market-specific dynamics and identification of top-performing products.
-- **Loyalty program evaluation**: Review of adoption, impacts on revenue, and performance during recent company downturn.
+- **Loyalty program evaluation**: Review of adoption, contribution to revenue and order volume, and performance during the recent market downturn.
-- **Refunds**: Examined at the product-level, with a particular focus on Apple products.
+- **Refunds and product performance**: Trends in refunds and AOV across all product lines, with a specific focus on Apple products.

-> Specifically, the analysis should address (from requirements gathering):
-> - Overall sales trends evaluation: Measured by monthly and yearly growth rates in sales revenue, average order value (AOV), and order counts.
-> - Product and regional performance analysis: Identifies market-specific trends and key product performance dynamics.
-> - Loyalty program performance evaluation: Measured by sales, order counts, and AOV.

-# Executive Summary
+# Executive Summary: Ecommerce Performance Analysis (2019-2022)
-## Overview
+## Overview of analysis
-Between **2019 and 2022**, Tech-E-Suite Electronics generated approximately **$28M in total revenue** from over **108K orders**, with an **Average Order Value (AOV)** of **$260**.
-To understand performance dynamics and extract actionable insights, this analysis segments the timeline into three key periods:
-- **Pre-pandemic (2019)**: Serves as a baseline for normal customer behavior and operational performance.
-- **Peak-pandemic (2020)**: Captures pandemic-driven shifts in digital purchasing and demand spikes.
-- **Post-pandemic (2021-2022)**: Reflects market normalization.
-Exploring trends across these periods allows Tech-E-Suite to distinguish between **temporary spikes and sustainable growth patterns**, identify when and why customer behaviors changed, and evaluate the **lasting impacts of pandemic-driven shifts**.
-The temporal lens is critical for:
-- Identifying which gains to protect (e.g., loyalty adoption)
-- Highlighting risk factors (e.g., sharp AOV declines)
-- Pinpointing product categories or customer segments that responded differently during volatile versus stable conditions.

-Understanding these pandemic-driven inflection points supports smarter planning for pricing strategies, inventory optimization, and customer retention in a post-pandemic digital retail environment.
+The analysis focused on ecommerce performance between **2019 and 2022** to assess revenue growth, loyalty program maturity, and operational efficiency.
+Key findings include:
+- **2020 was a breakout year**, with sales growing **163%** YoY, driven by pandemic-driven demand.
+- **2021 was atypical**, showing strong order volume but declining AOV, reflecting stimulus effects and lockdown behavior
+> **(expound on how or why this link was determined)**.
+- **2022 marked a contraction**, with revenue falling **46%** YoY and order volume down **40%**.
+- The **loyalty program now drives over 50% of all revenue**, and from mid-2021 through most of 2022, **loyalty AOV exceeded non-loyalty AOV in 14 of 18 months**.
+> **by how much on average did it exceed non-loyalty aov**
+- **Refund rates have improved dramatically**, falling to zero in 2022.
+Apple AirPods drove the highest refund counts, while premium Apple products (e.g., iPhone) had high AOV and minimal returns.
+> **Mention that we need to confirm whether there are some missing data here**
+> **Add how understanding the findings of this analysis will help the company

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/ac80a349-b741-43c2-9eda-9bc147dab9b9" />

 # Deep-Dive Insights
+## 1. Overall Trends in Sales
+Tech-E-Suite generated **$28M in total revenue** from over **108K orders**, with an average **AOV of $260** over the four year period.
+- **2020 revenue surged to **$10M**, a +163% YoY increase, with order volume doubling to **33,851**.
+- **2021 was volume-heavy but value-light**, with 35K orders (the highest across al years) but lower revenue than 2022 related to a **15% drop in AOV**.
+- **2022 saw sales fall 46% YoY**, as AOV returned to **$230** (same as in 2019), and total orders dropped to **22K**.

+## 2. Growth Rates (Yearly & Monthly)
-## Revenue and Growth Trends
+Revenue and Growth Trends
 - **Yearly summary**: From 2019 to 2022, Tech-E-Suite averaged around **$7M** in revenue per year from **27K** orders, with an **AOV of $260** per year.
 The peak-pandemic year, 2020, experienced exceptional growth, with the highest annual revenue (**$10M**) and AOV (**$300**), significantly above pre-pandemic 2019 (**$4M revenue, 17K orders, AOV $230**).
 While the number of orders peaked in 2021 (**36K**), revenue declined to **$9M** driven by lower AOV (**$255**).
 By 2022 revenue (**$5M**), orders (**22K**), and AOV (**$230**) returned closer to pre-pandemic levels.
 - **Growth rates**: Peak-pandemic conditions in 2020 showed extraordinary increases (**+163% revenue, +101% orders, +31% AOV** YoY).
 However, post-pandemic performance was mixed, with modest order growth in 2021 (**+6%**) but decreasing revenue (**-10%**) due to lower AOV (**-15%**).
 By 2022, significant declines across all metrics (**-46% revenue, -40% orders, -10% AOV**) occurred, reflecting market normalization.